 Delaware County verdict in auto accident case for girl injured at notoriously dangerous intersection.
 (Robley)

-When you need an attorney after a truck accident, please contact one of the lawyers at Kline & Specter online or by calling (215) 772-1000 or (800) 243-1100.
-Our attorneys represent truck accident victims in Pennsylvania, Delaware, New Jersey and nationwide.
+If you or a loved one needs an attorney after an accident involving a truck or bus, please contact the lawyers at Kline & Specter online or by calling (215) 772-1000.
+Our attorneys represent accident victims in Pennsylvania, Delaware, New Jersey and nationwide.

 Big, Heavy and Menacing